aelew/com/README.md

 My personal website built with [Bun](https://bun.sh), [Astro](https://astro.build), and [Tailwind CSS](https://tailwindcss.com)!

-## ⚠️ Looking for my old website?

-You can [find it here](https://aelew.pages.dev)!
-The source code is also available on the `archive/remix` branch of this repository.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: